globaldyne/parfumvault/README.md

 * CSV Import for formulas and ingredients
 * IFRA Library
 * Import IFRA xls
-* Auto search IFRA Library for you ingredients and retrieve limits
+* Validate ingredients in formula, against the IFRA library